fhiso/basic-concepts/basic-concepts.md

 The decision to use `rdfs:Class` and other *terms* from [RDF Schema] is due to FHISO's practice of reusing facilities from existing standards when they are a good match for our requirements, rather than inventing our own versions with similar functionality.
+It also allows future standards and vendor extensions the option of reusing existing third-party vocabularies where appropriate, as most such vocabularies are also aligned with RDF.
 {/}

 The *type* of any *class* is therefore `rdfs:Class`.